-Forms Of Celebration
+Forms Of The Sacrament

-The Sacrament can be celebrated in a one-to-one encounter with a priest: this is known as ‘individual confession’.
+The Sacrament can be ministered in a one-to-one encounter with a priest: this is known as ‘individual confession’.
 Many parishes also organise ‘Penitential Services’ at special times; e.g. Advent, Lent and Parish Missions.
 In this form of celebration, which is communal, people prepare as a community and many priests hear the confessions individually and people receive absolution individually.

 Penance is a sign of sorrow and a commitment to try to make amends.
 It is also a sign of our sincerity to change our lives.
 This is what is meant by conversion.
 When the Sacrament is a communal celebration, the penance is said as a community, once all have had the opportunity to confess.
-When celebrated in the traditional one-to-one form, a penance is given and the person takes on that penance privately.
+When ministered in the traditional one-to-one form, a penance is given and the person takes on that penance privately.

 Any person who has been baptised and prepared appropriately can receive this Sacrament.